 Painting the Medium: In Draq's bonus clip, he gets so frustrated when he loses to the other racers that he punches the screen.
 It's then revealed that he's playing a video game of F-Zero and is ticked off by the computer.
 We don't blame him.

 Paper-Thin Disguise: Played straight with in Chapter 3 of GX.
-Not only is "Famicom" driving Captain Falcon's vehicle, but two of the other racers saw him putting the costume on!
+Not only is "Famicom" driving Captain Falcon's vehicle, but Bio Rex and Dr Clash, who were also competing, saw him put the costume on!

-Subverted with Bart Lemming/Captain Falcon, who Jody easily recognizes as her brother Andy.
+Subverted in the anime with Bart Lemming/Captain Falcon, who Jody easily recognizes as her brother Andy.
 Eventually, Falcon gives up the farce and reveals what Jody already had gathered.
 A similar event occurs when Clank Hughes also finds out.

 Inverted with Berserker, the alias Falcon adopted in the later half of the series.
 Ryu and Clank are able to deduce his identity due to his racing style.